 To qualify for these enhanced care worker immigration pathways, foreign nationals must meet the following requirements:

-- Possess the equivalent of a Canadian high school diploma;
+- Have the equivalent of a Canadian high school diploma (or higher)

 Further details regarding the new pilots are to be announced by IRCC.